Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

 \begin{proof} Let $P$ be the Mathias forcing poset, that is, $P$ consists of pairs $(s,B)$ where $s\subset\N$ is finite, $B\subset\N$ is infinite, and every element of $s$ is less than every element of $B$.
 The ordering on $P$ is defined by $(s,B)\leq(t,C)$ if $s\supset t$, $B\subset C$, and $s\setminus t\subset C$.

-We first show that if $A^c$ is sufficiently Mathias generic, then $A$ satisfies $\id\not\leq E_A^+$.
-In order to do so, for any function $f$ we let
+We first show that if $A^c$ is sufficiently Mathias generic, then $A$ satisfies $\id\not\leq E_A^{\jump}$.
+In order to do so, let $f$ be any total function so that the sets $\ran\phi_{f(i)}$ are pairwise distinct.
+Define:

 We claim that $D_f$ is dense in $P$.
 To see this, let $(s,B)$ be given.
 Repeatedly applying the pigeonhole principle, we can find infinitely many indices $i_n$ such that the sets $\ran\phi_{f(i_n)}$ agree on $s$.
-In fact we only need to use $i_0,i_1,i_2$.
+Since the sets $\ran\phi_{f(i)}$ are pairwise distinct, there must be three, $i_0,i_1,i_2$, such that each $\ran\phi_{f(i)}$ is not a subset of $s$.
 Observe that